Foundations of Differential Calculus for modules over posets: Statement of Results

 Having prepared the general background, we restrict attention to the main object of study - modules over posets.
-Finite posets are an important family of small categories that is of general interest, as well as being central to generalised persistence module theory.
+Finite posets are an important family of small categories that is of general interest, as well as being central to generalised persistence module theory \cite{BlBrHa, KiMe}.
 While the results stated below do not always require this restriction, some of the problems that arise in the general case are avoidable when one deals with modules over posets.
 The more general case will be studied in future works.
-Thus throughout the introduction and from Section \ref{Sec:Grad} and on, we restrict attention to the case where the small category under consideration is a finite poset.
-One immediate advantage is that a finite poset $\P$ is generated by a canonical digraph that is its \hadgesh{Hasse diagram $\HH_\P$} - the digraph consisting of all indecomposable morphisms in $\P$.
+One immediate advantage is that a finite poset $\P$ is generated by a canonical digraph that is its \hadgesh{Hasse diagram $\HH_\P$} - the digraph consisting of all irreducible morphisms in $\P$.

 By analogy to ordinary calculus, an obvious question is whether a vanishing gradient of a module $M$ implies that it is locally constant.
 The answer turns out to be quite subtle.
 A \hadgesh{directed tree} is a quiver $\T$ with the property that between any two distinct vertices $a$ and $b$ in $\T$ there is at most one directed path.
 We say that a poset $\P$ is \hadgesh{line connected} if the line digraph of its Hasse diagram is connected.
-By convention when we refer to a relation $x\le y$ in a poset $\P$ as indecomposable, we exclude the possibility $x=y$.
+By convention, when we refer to a relation $x\le y$ in a poset $\P$ as irreducible, we exclude the possibility $x=y$.
 The following theorem is our first main result.